Create a device profile in Microsoft Intune

 Add a rule

 Select Applicability Rules.
-You can choose the Rule, Property, and OS edition:
+You can choose the Rule, and Property:

 In Rule, choose if you want to include or exclude users or groups.
 Your options: